LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   3. Click this <img align="center" src="https://user-images.githubusercontent.com/69487009/155013987-f6c7f084-c4cb-4804-bc98-1786056959a7.png"> to have the overclock applied at startup.

-  4. Test the overclock, see if it is stable in both benchmarks and games, and monitor the temperatures using HWiNFO and stay under 80°C on the core and 95°C for the hotspot.
+  4. Test the overclock, see if it is stable in both benchmarks and games, and monitor the temperatures using HWiNFO and stay under 80 °C on the core and 95 °C for the hotspot.

   5. If stable, increase core clock speeds in increments of +15 MHz (Turing + Ampere) /12.5 MHz (Pascal) using the slider or typing in a value.
 If the benchmarks or games crash, decrease clock speeds by the same amount and retest until you have reached stability.
 Temperatures and power limits will always be limiting factors.
 There is no “limit” on how far you can overclock; however, you will know you have reached the limit once you experience errors or crashes in stress tests and games.
 Remember that an overclock can be stable in one game but not another.
   ## Finding a Memory Clock